2024-10-28

 • One simple reason why this is problematic is that it requires cognitive effort to figure out which tests might need running, and manual work to launch them individually; it is not as easy as pressing a single button that stands for "run whatever tests need to run in response to the changes I just made."

 • A far bigger problem is that in manually selecting the tests to run, the developer is making assumptions about the dependencies of the code that they have modified.
 In complex systems, dependency graphs can be difficult to grasp, and as systems evolve, the dependencies keep changing.
-This often leads leads to situations where no single developer in the house has a complete grasp of the dependency graph of the entire system.
+This often leads to situations where no single developer in the house has a complete grasp of the dependency graph of the entire system.
 Unfortunately, unknown or not-fully-understood dependencies are a major source of bugs, and yet by hand-selecting what to test based on our assumptions about the dependencies, it is precisely the not-fully-understood dependencies that are likely to not be tested.
 This is a recipe for disaster.

 Testana solves the above problems by always considering all test modules as candidates for running.
 It does not hurt to do that, because the tests that do not actually need to run will not be run by Testana anyway.